 Interpretative summary

-Dairy Industry Today: Surveying housing and bedding practices on Vermont organic dairy farms, Andrews et al. At least 27% of Vermont dairy farms are certified organic, requiring daily pasture access during the grazing season.
-For the winter months, organic dairy cattle may be housed indoors because of inclement weather.
-Yet there is limited knowledge of the frequency and diversity of different winter housing and bedding systems used for lactating dairy cows on organic dairy farms.
-In this project we surveyed organic dairy farmers in Vermont to estimate the frequency and diversity of winter housing and bedding systems.
+Dairy Industry Today: Surveying housing and bedding practices on Vermont organic dairy farms, Andrews et al. At least 27% of Vermont dairy farms are certified organic.
+Among other requirements cows on organic dairies must be allowed daily pasture access during the grazing season.
+During the winter months, cattle may be housed indoors due to inclement weather.
+However, there is limited knowledge of the frequency and diversity of different winter housing and bedding systems used for lactating dairy cows on organic dairy farms.
+In this project, we surveyed organic dairy farmers in Vermont to estimate the frequency and diversity of winter housing and bedding systems.

 Dairy Industry Today: Survey of winter housing and bedding practices on Vermont organic dairy farms